 Individuals in community desire to become more unified; we strive to offer our unique gifts and talents for assisting others, but soon discover we need improvement.
 Yes, we are called in this monumental period of history to help save our wounded Earth.
 The more we realize the immensity of this call, the more our awareness of individual barriers become prominent.
 We profess truths of our faith through our deeds; then the deepest truth, the love and mercy of our God, must be professed by living in a godly manner -- something requiring ongoing improvement.
 In working together, we discover blemishes that hold us back as community and must be overcome by individual corrective action -- not an easy task.

 Church as instrument of change assists individuals in their journey of faith.
 When we speak of Church assisting Earthhealers we naturally look at current practices: it can be a model for environmental action through educational services and materials, in preaching a conservationist ethic, and challenging inequality and wasteful practices, and through prayers and liturgical functions and encouraging and consoling word as we seek to be more perfect.
 Through the Church all people can be invited (even the disabled and sick) to participate in renewing our troubled Earth.
 The global Church can inspire participation by all, including the poor of the Earth, in joint decision-making.
 Through the Principle of Subsidiarity, the Church encourages making decisions where possible at the localized or grassroots level of community.
 Ecological practice certainly involves multi-level decision-making, but we must start with self and local improvement.
+Communal prayer is needed for the success of our mission.
+Besides private prayer we need to participate in formal settings with like-spirited believers (e.g., a Liturgy, prayer service or choir).
+Our communal prayer life is an integral part of our whole life, a growth in maturity and proximity to God to help us perform godly work.
+Maintaining a communal enthusiasm is always a challenge; we cannot sit back and expect God to work miracles in which we are mere observers.
+We listen to Christ who tells us that we can expect even greater acts beyond those of his wonderworking.
+We are all in a small lifeboat together, and we must work out the saving of Earth as one global community.

-In conclusion, we reaffirm our need to grow in togetherness, for this requires corrective action of which the Church can assist us to achieve.
+In conclusion, we reaffirm our need to grow in togetherness, for this requires corrective action of which the Church can assistus to achieve.
 The Church teaches us to respect the collaborative talents of all people, to value our work, and to be willing to celebrate with others the achievements of our working together.
 To do these things we need nourishment (Christ himself), and the courage to be prophetic witnesses, and to challenge and confront forces destructive to our environment.
 The Church as icon of the Trinity directs us to convert individual enthusiasm into communal action, following the patterns in which God harmonizes.
 The work ahead is difficult, but promising; it's beyond individual action alone for we need each other.

 Pharr Mounds, Woodland period archaeological site, near Tupelo.